dst78/burnell/README.md

 - +12V: 25mA
 - -12V: 25mA

+## Required Arduino Libraries
+Burnell requires the following libraries:

+- [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) by [Nico Hood](https://github.com/NicoHood) (version 1.2.6 confirmed to work) - also available directly through the library manager in the Arduino IDE
+- [RBD_MicroTimer](https://github.com/dst78/arduinolib_RBD_MicroTimer) by [myself](https://github.com/dst78/) (version 1.4.1 confirmed to work).

+**Do NOT use the RBD_Timer library found in the library manager**!
+It operates on milliseconds rather than microseconds and will not provide the resolution required for smooth clocks at higher BPM settings.
+Use my fork linked below instead and install it manually.

+See the [Arduino Guide](https://www.arduino.cc/en/guide/libraries#toc5) on how to install a library manually if you're not sure how to do that.

 ## What's in the name
 The module was named after [Jocelyn Bell Burnell](https://en.wikipedia.org/wiki/Jocelyn_Bell_Burnell), who together with Antony Hewish first discovered Pulsars when she was a postgraduate student.
 Antony Hewish, her supervisor, was awarded the Nobel price in Physics for the discovery.
 Burnell herself was omitted.